• Skip to primary navigation

 Dana Stutzman

-Ms. Jennifer Nicole Jarrett is a fourth-year North Carolina State University doctoral student in Educational Evaluation and Program Analysis.
-Her dissertation will work to investigate the sense making and behaviors of suburban middle school leaders working to promote Black and Latinx student voices in their schools.
-Currently, Ms. Jarrett serves as the Central Carolina Principal Preparation Program (CCP3) Support Coordinator.
+Dr. Jennifer Nicole Jarrett, completed her dissertation at North Carolina State University in Educational Evaluation and Program Analysis in October 2024.
+Her dissertation worked to investigate the sense making and behaviors of suburban middle school leaders working to promote Black and Latinx student voices in their schools.
+Currently, Dr. Jarrett serves as the Central Carolina Principal Preparation Program (CCP3) Support Coordinator.

 Anna Brady

 Ms. Brady is a former regional superintendent and high school principal in Guilford County Schools.
 She has numerous years of experience leading people and communities in a variety of roles and is deeply committed to assisting leaders with personal and professional growth.
-She launched and facilitates the successful principal leadership program, "Lead & Learn".
+She launched the successful principal leadership program, "Lead & Learn" with the CCRESA.
 Her goal is to provide support, help implement improvement strategies, and build collaborative relationships.

 Footer